Batteries Plus of St. Louis Powers Emergency Preparedness Efforts

 Don't miss our top stories and need-to-know news everyday in your inbox.

 "Whenever there's a weather emergency or natural disaster, people tend to think more about being prepared, regardless of whether they're directly affected," said Steve Donnell, owner of seven Batteries Plus locations in the St. Louis area.
 His stores are part of the nation's largest retail battery chain with over 470 locations serving both retail, business, and industrial customers.
-"Part of our responsibility as battery experts is to educate consumers about what products they should have on hand for snow and ice storms and other emergencies."
+"Part of our responsibility as battery experts is to educate consumers about what products they should have on hand for storms, tornadoes, hurricanes and other emergencies."

 Batteries Plus recommends consumers have the following batteries and other battery-related items on hand in the event of a power outage or natural disaster:

 Batteries Plus provides these storm preparedness batteries and accessories to consumers.
-With seven locations in Creve Coeur, Chesterfield, Ballwin, Florissant, St. Peters, South County and in Fairview Heights, IL, we are in just about everyone's neighborhood.
-Plus we strive to remain open throughout the toughest storms to make sure consumers can get the products they need to
+With locations in Creve Coeur, Chesterfield, Ballwin, Florissant, St. Peters, South County and in Fairview Heights, IL, there is a store near everyone, plus our locations have remained open throughout the toughest storms to make sure consumers can get the products they need to help them get by during weather emergencies.

 About Batteries Plus